PyRigi/PyRigi/doc/development/howto.md

 In general, a docstring should contain the following items (in this order):
  - short description (one line, compulsory)
  - longer description (optional)
- - list of definitions (optional)
+ - definitions (optional): references to related definitions
- - parameters description (optional): types are added automatically from type hinting
+ - parameters (optional): types are added automatically from type hinting
  - examples (highly recommended)
  - notes (optional): implementation details
+ - suggested improvements (optional): proposed changes/extensions to the method

 ### Auto-build